jarney99/bikesharing/README.md

 Here we can see the graph of when different genders rent bikes.
 Men rent more often than women, but they rent at around the same time.
 <img width="1060" alt="Screen Shot 2022-03-27 at 6 31 18 PM" src="https://user-images.githubusercontent.com/95194554/160305907-89d3cf97-825b-4f6d-b0a9-44839c603c08.png">
 This is a comparison between subscribers and customers.
 We can see that subscribers rent much more than customers.

+## Summary
+Based on the graphs made during the project, we can see that men generally rent more than women.
+However men and women rent for the same amount of time.
+It is also clear that subscribers rent much more than customers.
+The goal should be to get more subscribers because according to this data that would mean more bikes rented out.